 To this end, we offer data centres various solutions to ensure that their further growth is as climate-neutral as it is possible to be.
 These include:

 Critical infrastructures are an attractive future market for E.ON.
 Here, the company thinks European.
-Last summer, E.ON acquired the Swedish company Coromatic.
+In 2019, E.ON acquired the Swedish company Coromatic.
 The acquisition gives E.ON access to state-of-the-art know-how for the increasing digitization of Scandinavia.

 E.ON See helps our UK customers understand their energy use more than ever before..